tomasmendestt/NeRF_application/README.md

 ## Overview

 This project implements a full pipeline for 3D scene reconstruction using Neural Rafiance Fields (NeRF).
-The The reconstruction process starts from a video sequence.
+The reconstruction process starts from a video sequence.
 Frames are extracted and used to estimate camera poses via Structure-from-Motion.
 A neural radiance field is  then trained to learn a continuous volumetric representation of the scene, enabling novel viewe synthesis.

 The implementation is based on: